Aniss-nahim/GithubUsers/README.md

 # GithubUsers
-This application allows users to look for GitHub users by name, it displays some informations about the user as well as his latest repositories.
+simple application to look for GitHub users by name, it displays some informations about the user as well as his latest repositories.

-Build with vanilla javascript and for the ui it uses bootswatch.
+Build with vanilla javascript and bootswatch for the ui.

 # what you need to make it work ?
 All you need is a client id and client secret which you can get by registering your app in :